ApryseSDK/pdftron-flutter/README.md

 ```

 ### setLeadingNavButtonIcon
-Set the path to an icon to be used for the leading navigation button.
-The button would use the specified icon if [showLeadingNavButton](#showLeadingNavButton) (which by default is true) is true in the config.
+Sets the file name of the icon to be used for the leading navigation button.
+The button will use the specified icon if [showLeadingNavButton](#showLeadingNavButton) (which by default is true) is true in the config.

 Parameters: